-- a. is not a citizen of the United States eighteen years old who has resided for a period of one year within the judicial district; - b. is unable to read, write, and understand the English language with a degree of proficiency sufficient to fill out satisfactorily the juror qualification form; - c. is unable to speak the English language; - d. is incapable, by reason of mental or physical infirmity, to render satisfactory jury service; or e. has a charge pending against him/her for the commission of, or has been convicted in a State or Federal court of record of, a crime punishable by imprisonment for more than one year and his/her civil rights have not been restored.
+- a. is not a citizen of the United States eighteen years old who has resided for a period of one year within the judicial district; - b. is unable to read, write, and understand the English language well enough to complete the juror qualification form without help;

+- c. is unable to speak the English language; - d. is incapable, by reason of mental or physical infirmity, to render satisfactory jury service; or - e. has a charge pending, or has been convicted of, a State or Federal felony and his/her right to serve on a jury has not been restored.